 4. Low or contaminated power steering fluid

 Low or contaminated power steering fluids can cause heavy or stiff steering.
-If your vehicle is equipped with power steering, your power steering fluid may be low or a replacement is required.
+If your vehicle is equipped with power steering, your power steering fluid may be low, or a replacement is required.

 There are also maintenance intervals for fluid replacements as well.
 This information should be outlined in your vehicle’s owner’s manual.
 If your vehicle is equipped with a filter for the power steering fluid, it’s best if you change that as well.

 5. Improper wheel alignment

-Different angles can cause the steering to fight against each other, or excessive positive cast or angle, while it improves straight line stability, will create harder steering operation.
+Different angles can cause the steering to fight against each other, or excessive positive cast or angle, while it improves straight-line stability, will create harder steering operation.

 6. Failing steering components

 Failing components in the steering system can cause heavy or stiff steering.
 This could be something less costly to replace, such as a ball joint or tie road.
 As I mentioned before, these components have a rubber booth which is intended to keep lubrication in and dirt out of the joint.

 Of course, with time, these boots will eventually become worn out and will allow foreign contaminants to enter and thus prevent the steering from operating smoothly.

 Depending on what your vehicle is equipped with, a more costly issue you can have is a failing power steering pump, failing steering rack, or steering box.

 A failing steering pump makes a whining sound which is pretty easy to distinguish.
 However, a steering rack or box can sometimes be a little harder to diagnose.
 You may notice excessive play when operating the steering says Cars From Japan.